 - Stop Discounting– A discount is the same as a price decrease.
 For certain businesses, discounting is appropriate as long as the incremental demand more than offsets the discount.
 But remember, every dollar discounted also drops negatively to the bottom line.

 - Reduce Your Cost of Goods Sold– As your volume increases, do not forget to renegotiate with your suppliers.
-I once helped a company reduce their product cost by 23% just by leveraging their volume increases and negotiating with multiple suppliers.
+I once helped a company reduce its product cost by 23% just by leveraging its volume increases and negotiating with multiple suppliers.